In our opinion Music itself is intrinsically valuable to everyone and brings a great deal of joy to babies and children.

-Music is also a fantastic vehicle for learning, and Musical Miniatures activities don’t only focus on the development of musical skills, but will also support:
+For all ages, music is also a fantastic vehicle for learning, our activities don’t only focus on the development of musical skills, but will also support:

 - Developments in speech,